 The importance of genetic factors in the development of AMD has been highlighted through numerous studies.
 It is the first complex disease for which a genome wide association study (GWAS) was successful with the discovery of a strong association with polymorphisms in the CFH gene.
 It is known that during the course of the disease the alternative complement pathway is activated23.
 Genetic variants at chromosome 1q31 encompassing the CFH and CFH related genes (CFHR1-5) are major determinants of AMD susceptibility 24-26.
-The risk of developing AMD was 4.6 times greater in heterozygous and 7.4 times greater in homozygous compared to wild type for a CFH risk allele (a tyrosine-histidine polymorphism at amino acid 402)26.
-CFH functions to suppresses the complement pathway.
-Therefore in the presence of an abnormal CFH the complement pathway is activated resulting in an inflammatory environment.
+The risk of developing AMD is 4.6 times greater in heterozygous and 7.4 times greater in homozygous compared to wild type for a CFH risk allele (a tyrosine-histidine polymorphism at amino acid 402)26.
+CFH acts to suppress the complement pathway.
+Therefore, in the presence of an abnormal CFH the complement pathway is activated resulting in an inflammatory environment.
 It is this inflammatory environment which is thought to initiate and causes progression in AMD.

 A recent paper has shown that Factor H-Related Protein 4 (FHR-4) plays a prominent role in AMD pathogenesis 27.
-The study showed that systemic FHR-4 levels are elevated in AMD patients and these accumulate in the choriocapillaris, Bruch’s membrane and drusen.
+The study showed that systemic FHR-4 levels are elevated in AMD patients and FHR-4 accumulates in the choriocapillaris, Bruch’s membrane and drusen.
 This is a new potential therapeutic target in future trials.

 Another significant genetic locus responsible for conferring risk of AMD is the High‐Temperature Requirement Protein A1 (HTRA1) locus which is a serine protease secreted by a number of tissues including RPE.
 It is located on chromosome 10q26 (Table 1)28.
-The mechanism by which the HTRA1/ARMS2 allele causes AMD is not clear.
+The mechanism by which the HTRA1/ARMS2 (age-related maculopathy susceptibility 2) allele causes AMD is not clear.
 A recent large genome-wide association study of AMD identified very rare coding variants (frequency < 0.1%) in CFH, CFI, and TIMP3 suggesting causal roles for these genes, as did a splice variant in SLC16A8 (Table 2).
-Furthermore, they identified the first signal specific to wet AMD near MMP929.
+Furthermore, they identified the first signal specific to wet AMD near Matrix Metalloproteinase (MMP-9) 29.

 It is essential to understand the molecular and genetic basis of AMD in order to be able to target treatment effectively.